Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

 \subsection{Code Coverage}

-We compare \toolname with two mature DBMS logic bugs finding tools, SQLancer~\cite{ba2023testing,rigger2020finding,rigger2020testing,rigger2020detecting,zhang2025constant} and SQLancer++~\cite{zhong2025scaling} on DuckDB~\cite{raasveldt2019duckdb} and PostgreSQL~\cite{momjian2001postgresql} in multiple coverage metrics.
-As a state-of-the-art, open-source DBMS testing framework, SQLancer supports most of the latest test oracles~\cite{ba2024cert, zhang2025constant, song2024detecting}.
-We compared with the latest version of SQLancer.
-Meanwhile, SQLancer++ is a scalable variant that can be easily extended to multiple DBMSs with only lightweight modifications.
+We compared \toolname with three DBMS logic bugs finding tools, SQLancer~\cite{ba2023testing,rigger2020finding,rigger2020testing,rigger2020detecting,zhang2025constant}, SQLancer++~\cite{zhong2025scaling} and EET~\cite{jiang2024detecting} in multiple coverage metrics.
+We compared on DuckDB~\cite{raasveldt2019duckdb} and PostgreSQL~\cite{momjian2001postgresql}.
+As a state-of-the-art, open-source DBMS testing framework, SQLancer supports most of the latest test oracles~\cite{ba2024cert,zhang2025constant,song2024detecting}.
+SQLancer++ is a scalable variant that can be easily extended to multiple DBMSs with only lightweight modifications.
+EET~\cite{jiang2024detecting} is a recent tool based on SQLsmith~\cite{Seltenreich2022sqlsmith}'s generator and their carefully designed test oracles to produce complex queries.

-In terms of test oracles, \emph{code coverage} indicates that the number of features and execution plans can be supported by them.
-Although code coverage is not strongly correlated with the ability to find logic bugs~\cite{zhong2025scaling}, it is still a fair metric to evaluate the diversity of test cases generated by \toolname and the effectiveness of its corpus synthesis.
-Meanwhile, \emph{metamorphic coverage}~\cite{ba2025metamorphic} is a more relevant metric for evaluating the effectiveness of test oracles and is highly related to logic bug finding abilities according to the historical bug study in SQLite and DuckDB~\cite{ba2025metamorphic}.
-That is, given a pair of equivalent queries $(Q_1, Q_2)$, metamorphic coverage only counts the lines of code executed by solely $Q_1$ or $Q_2$ in the coverage information.
+In terms of test oracles, \emph{code coverage} is an indicator for the number of features and execution plans that are tested by them.
+Although code coverage does not strongly correlate with the ability to find logic bugs~\cite{zhong2025scaling}, it is still a fair metric to evaluate the diversity of test cases generated by \toolname and the effectiveness of its corpus synthesis.
+Meanwhile, \emph{metamorphic coverage}~\cite{ba2025metamorphic} is a more relevant metric for evaluating the effectiveness of test oracles and is highly related to logic bug finding abilities according to the historical bug study in SQLite and DuckDB~\cite{ba2025metamorphic}. \modifyb{ Unlike traditional code coverage, which simply counts all executed code, metamorphic coverage measures the portions of the program exercised differently by the two executions in a pair of equivalent queries.
+Intuitively, because only these differential execution paths can lead to inconsistent results between semantically equivalent queries, metamorphic coverage provides a more precise measure of the code actually validated by the test oracle.
+Empirical studies on DBMSs like SQLite and DuckDB show that metamorphic coverage correlates strongly with real logic bugs and overlaps substantially with historical bug-fix locations. }